 Why Do Workplace Accident Claims Typically Get Denied?

-For those Ontario workers who have Workplace Safety Insurance (WSI) claims arising from a workplace accident, the process of submitting a claim can be confusing and harrowing at the best of times.
-This is especially true if the claim is ultimately denied; an unfavourable outcome can add “insult to injury,” as the old saying goes.
+For those Ontario workers who have Workplace Safety Insurance Board (WSIB) claims arising from a workplace accident, the process of submitting a claim can be confusing and difficult at the best of times.
+This is especially true if the claim is ultimately denied as an unfavourable outcome only adds “insult to injury” as the old saying goes.

-With every WSI claim it is important to put one’s best foot forward, to give it the optimal chance of success.
-It is also wise to know and avoid the more common pitfalls.
+With every WSIB claim it is important to advance all favourable evidence in order for the claim to have an optimal chance of success.
+In order to optimize the claim of success, it is also helpful to be aware of the more common pitfalls in WSIB claims.
 Here are some of them:

 The Worker is Not Injured “Enough”

-Injured workers’ claims for compensation are routinely rejected for a basic reason: they fall short of demonstrating that the injury meets the “permanent impairment” threshold within the defined meaning in the Workplace Safety and Insurance Act, 1997.
-That term is defined to mean “impairment that continues to exist after the worker reaches maximum medical recovery”.
+Injured workers’ claims for compensation are routinely rejected on the basis that injury falls short of demonstrating that it meets the “permanent impairment” threshold within the defined meaning in the Workplace Safety and Insurance Act.
+The primary requirement is defined to mean “impairment that continues to exist after the worker reaches maximum medical recovery”.

-From a practical perspective, this usually involves one or more of the following scenarios:
+From a practical perspective, the denial of a claim on the basis that the injury is not permanent usually involves one or more of the following scenarios:

 - The worker has clearly sustained some injury, but it is adjudged by the Board to fall short of the type that meets the “permanent impairment” criteria in the legislation;